revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 {% endfigure %}

-However, the only information we get is an alignment simulated along the following substitution-like tree:
+However, the only information we get is an alignment simulated along the following branch-length tree:

 {% figure substitution-tree %}
 <img src="figures/substitution-tree.png" width="600" />
 {% figcaption %}

-*Substitution-like tree obtained from the time-like tree by altering the branch lengths with randomly chosen rate modifiers.
-The rate modifiers are sampled from two log-normal distributions introducing frequent minor, and sparse major rate modifications, respectively.
+*Branch-length tree obtained from the timetree by multiplying the branch lengths with randomly chosen rates.
+The rates are sampled from two log-normal distributions introducing frequent minor, and sparse major rate modifications, respectively.
 The alignment used for inference was simulated along this tree using the JC model.*